Weiting Liu

 Julian Schnabel’s empathy is melancholic and metatextual: he invites us to experience the world as his subjects once experienced it, to sense the nearness of those they loved, and to relive the delicate joys that sustained them.
 It is through this lineage of shared visions and refracted selves that In the Hand of Dante culminates, unfurling from the canonical poet’s inner reveries into a sweeping mythos.

 Julian Schnabel, In the Hand of Dante, 2025.
-Courtesy the artist.
+Courtesy Netflix.

 Using her characteristically realist approaches, Moselle, alongside Harden, made The Black Sea on location in a small coastal town in Bulgaria, where they recruited locals to play themselves in the film.
 Harden also plays its protagonist Khalid, a Brownsville slacker who gets into a foreign fish-out-of-water crisis and embarks on an eventful journey of self-discovery far away from home.